nsantti/checkers/README.md

 - 6/21/18
   - Added undo button to undo the previous move
     - Can keep undoing moves until back to game start state
+    - Pieces are removed from the side if player is undoing a jump
   - Pressing 'u' will undo the previous move
   - Pressing 's' will show all legal moves for the current player